 Campaigned Eclipse Award winners Temperence Hill, Vanlandingham and Prairie Bayou

-Before phasing out his nationally prominent Loblolly Stable operation in the mid-1990s, Anthony campaigned Eclipse Award winners Temperence Hill (3-year-old male of 1980), the McGaughey-trained Vanlandingham (older male of 1985) and Prairie Bayou (3-year-old male of 1993).
+• Prominent horses to race in Loblolly’s chocolate brown and yellow colors include three champions: Temperence Hill (3-year-old male of 1980), Vanlandingham (older male of 1985) and Prairie Bayou (3-year-old male of 1993).

-Anthony, who names many of his horses after places in his native south Arkansas, was inducted into the Arkansas Sports Hall of Fame in 2001 and the Arkansas Business Hall of Fame in 2012.
-Anthony is chairman of Anthony Timberlands, Inc., and his family has been associated with the lumber/timber industry in south Arkansas for more than 100 years.
+• Anthony was inducted into the Arkansas Sports Hall of Fame in 2001 and the Arkansas Business Hall of Fame in 2012.
+He names many of his horses after places in his native south Arkansas.
+He is chairman of Anthony Timberlands, Inc., founded by his grandfather, Garland Anthony in 1907, and his family has been associated with the lumber/timber industry in south Arkansas for more than 100 years.

 • Graduate in 1961 from the University of Arkansas with a Bachelor of Science degree

 in Business Administration.